How to Pinpoint Fantasy Football Sleepers

 Wide Receivers: Beware of Rookie Receivers

-- Use objective data, not subjective information.
+- Use objective information and data, not subjective.

 - If coming off a bad season, evaluate if it was the player’s fault.

 - RBs: Target backs with high workload potential or roles in the passing game.

 - WRs: Fantasy points per target, beware of rookies.

 - 10 Undervalued Fantasy Football Sleepers on Yahoo